Difficulty Level: Intermediate

 with mutableStateOf()

 .
-This confusion leads to lost state, unnecessary recompositions, and UI bugs that are genuinely hard to track down.
+This confusion leads to lost state, unnecessary recompositions, and UI bugs that are difficult to debug.

 The Problem: State That Disappears or Never Updates